 - 4.1 The Registry is a registered charity through the Renal Association (No. 2229663).
 It was established by a committee of the Renal Association, with additional representation from the British Transplantation Society, the British Association for Paediatric Nephrology, the Scottish Renal Registry, Wales and Northern Ireland.
 There is cross-representation with both the Renal Association Standards and Clinical Trials Committees and the Clinical Affairs Board.
 The Registry has a Chairman and Honorary Secretary nominated by the Renal Association.
-The Registry has an observer from the Department of Health and a participant from the National Kidney Federation (NKF) (patients' association).
-It has not been possible in the past to co-opt a member to represent the Health Care Commissioners. - 4.2 A number of sub-committees have been instituted as the database and renal unit participation developed, particularly for data analysis and interpretation for the Annual Report.
+The Registry has an observer from the Department of Health, a participant from the National Kidney Federation (NKF) (patients' association) and a member representing the Health Care Commissioners. - 4.2 A number of sub-committees have been instituted as the database and renal unit participation developed, particularly for data analysis and interpretation for the Annual Report.
 Further specialised panels may be developed for publications and the dissemination of Registry analyses. - 4.3 The Scottish Renal Registry sends data to the Renal Registry for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Ireland data to the ERA Registry will be through the Renal Registry.
 The Scottish Renal Registry already sends data directly to the ERA Registry. - 4.5 A paediatric database has been developed in collaboration with the Renal Registry, and the two databases are compatible.
-These two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide range of age. - 4.6 Close collaboration has been achieved with UK Transplant, to the benefit of both organisations.
-Data aggregation and integration has led to joint presentations and publication.
+These two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide range of age. - 4.6 Close collaboration has been achieved with UK Transplant to the benefit of both organisations.
+Data aggregation and integration has led to joint presentations and publications.
 The description of the entire patient journey in RRT by this means is a source of continuing insight and usefulness.

-- 1.7 The basis of participation for renal units nationally is an agreement to accept the RRDSS for the transmission and retention of data.
+- 4.7 The basis of participation for renal units nationally is an agreement to accept the RRDSS for the transmission and retention of data.
 This consists of a core dataset of some 200 items and further optional elements, which will be returned on a special understanding with the unit for a defined period of reporting.
 The dataset is a considerable part of a National Renal Dataset (England) being developed currently by a project team, which includes Registry representation. - 4.8 The Registry is part of the team undertaking an investigation into the necessary scope of national audit for the Healthcare Commission, in the light of the NSF. - 4.9 The retention of patient identifiable information, necessary in particular for the adequate tracing of patients, has been approved by the Patient Information Advisory Group (PIAG), under Section 60 of the Health and Social Care Act.
-This is pending the introduction of mechanisms that will preserve patient anonymity through encryption of a unique patient identifier. - 4.10 The Registry has collaborated with the NKF to produce a leaflet for patients explaining how they may, if they wish, have their records anonymised in the data collection exercise. - 4.11 It is anticipated that the Registry will receive data from the secondary users service (SUS) of the national IT programme, Connecting for Health, when it is fully instituted.
+This is pending the introduction of mechanisms that will preserve patient anonymity through encryption of a unique patient identifier. - 4.10 It is anticipated that the Registry will receive data from the secondary users service (SUS) of the national IT programme, Connecting for Health, when it is fully instituted.
 The detail of data routing from renal unit clinical systems to the national database has yet to be established.